madphysicist/scikit-guess/doc/appendices/reei/translation.rst

            cos(\omega_e \; x_k) = 0 \\
    \end{cases}

-The solution is given in the following system :eq:`sin-nomega-soln`, with the convention that :math:`\sum \equiv \sum_{k=1}^n`:
+The solution is given in the following system :eq:`sin-nomega-lsq`, with the convention that :math:`\sum \equiv \sum_{k=1}^n`:

 .. math::
-   :label: sin-nomega-soln
+   :label: sin-nomega-lsq

    \begin{bmatrix} a_0 \\ b_0 \\ c_0 \end{bmatrix} =
    \begin{bmatrix}